-We advocate a lot of fasted training, but on the days you want to go fast by tapping into your maximal intensities, your goal climb or race, you need to eat a high-carbohydrate diet.
+We advocate a lot of fasted training, but on the days you want to go fast by tapping into your maximal intensities, your goal climb or race, you definitely want to eat a high-carbohydrate diet.

-- Training smart – fueling for your training.
+- Nutrition Strategies to Maximize Fat Adaptation.
+Train smart by fueling for your training correctly.
 What does training at a low carbohydrate availability mean in practice and we will provide dietary strategies for training low.

-- High fat diets: What is their role during endurance training and what is the effect of a high fat diet on performance.
+- High Fat Diets and Ultra Endurance Performance.
+What is the diet’s role during endurance training and what is the effect of a high fat diet on performance.

 - Cermak and Loon 2013 The Use of Carbohydrates During Exercise as an Ergogenic Aid.
 Sports Med.
 Nov;43(11):1139-55.